Hi. I’m LeeAnne.

 At various points in my life, I wanted to be: an astronaut, an undercover police officer, an art director, a cupcake baker, a young-adult novelist, a professional organizer, the person who selects music for movies, and a maker of Hallmark cards.
 Pretty much everything.
 So I became a journalist—and now I write about everything.

-As an editor, I love a challenge: turning “meh” drafts into “wow” stories, developing unique and multifaceted features, and tackling copyfitting and caption writing with neurotic perfectionism.
-And my background in graphic design gives me a great eye for composition and consistency.
+As an editor, I love a challenge: turning “meh” drafts into “wow” stories, developing unique and multifaceted features (like Via's Food Fight), and tackling copyfitting and caption writing with neurotic perfectionism.
+I've solved not one but two 100-piece production-editing puzzles: 100 Best Travel Ideas in the West and 100 Best Bites.
+And, my background in graphic design gives me a great eye for composition and consistency.

-Outside of work, I enjoy watching movies in the theater, playing complicated board games, trying new restaurants and recipes, wearing obnoxiously printed socks, road-tripping around the western United States, buying copious amounts of scrapbooking supplies (but rarely scrapbooking), and hanging with my husband and our two adorable but destructive toddlers.
+Outside of work, I enjoy watching movies in the theater, playing complicated board games, trying new restaurants and recipes, wearing obnoxiously printed socks, road-tripping around the western United States, buying copious amounts of scrapbooking supplies (and sometimes scrapbooking), and hanging with my husband and our two awesome daughters.